 The Chair will close the public comment period and open the floor for motions or additional questions from Committee members.

 If a motion is made and seconded, a voice vote will be held.
 Any member may call for a show of hands (division of the house) as a right of personal privilege.
+A roll call vote will be held for meetings that are conducted via technology.

 The Chair will announce the outcome of the vote, for the record.